zecookiez/AdventOfCode2021/README.md

 - Day 16: Can't read instructions fast enough :(

 - Day 17: Blundered a lot, including but not limited to solving the wrong problem and setting the wrong range for the velocities.

+- Day 18: I have nightmares from snailfish.

+- Day 19: Interesting problem, unfortunately lost 30 minutes from a one line error.

+- Day 20: Cool twist of the cellular automaton problems :)

+- Day 21: Finally broke my streak and got some points on the leaderboard :)

+- Day 22: My solution takes a good minute to run even with pypy, not looking forward to optimizing it :)